AliElSaleh/RiftBuild/README.md

 # I'm not sold on this
 You are wise to be skeptical of new tools.

 Below are forks of a few open-source projects that I've translated from CMake (and other build systems) to Rift Build.
-They can be built with just a single `riftbuild` call on the terminal at the project root directory on Windows, Mac and Linux (where appropriate).
+They can be built with just a single `riftbuild` call on the terminal at the project root directory.

+They work on Windows, Mac OS and Linux (where appropriate).

 - [Jolt Physics](https://github.com/AliElSaleh/JoltPhysics)
 - [Refterm TODO](https://google.com)